hsyl20/ghc-cross-compilation/index.rst

-GHC performs two-way communication with this process to send ByteCode to evaluate, to ask for package to be linked, etc. During code execution, the `iserv` process may query the host GHC (e.g. when Template Haskell code is run, it may query information about some `Names` and these information lives in the host GHC).
+GHC performs two-way communication with this process to send ByteCode to evaluate, to ask for package to be linked, etc. During code execution, the `iserv` process may query the host GHC (e.g. when Template Haskell code is run, it may query information about some `Names` and these information live in the host GHC).

 GHC spawns a different `iserv` process depending on the selected target way: